stereo18/quickly.css/README.md

-# quick-css
+# Quick Css
-An simple API which allow you to dev with css faster
+An simple API which allow you to dev with css faster (in dev)